Get Tech Tips

-I've also heard some variations of, “We need to come back and set the charge,” or we need to come back to do XYZ [some other thing].
+I've also heard some variations of, “We need to come back and set the charge,” or, “We need to come back to do XYZ [some other thing].”

 So, here are the next questions you need to be able to answer if you are going to say you “can't set the charge:”

 #1 – Have you read the manufacturer's specs on how to charge properly?
-They will have low ambient charging info and lots of other useful things.
+They should have low ambient charging info and lots of other useful things.
 Read the manual and see what you find.

-#2 – Have you taken suction, head, subcool, superheat, delta T, and static?
+#2 – Have you taken suction, head, subcooling, superheat, delta T, and static?
 If you haven't checked the 5 pillars, you haven't done your full due diligence.

 #3 – For systems with no data, do you have a good feel for the common rules of thumb related to charging?
 If not, you are in the right place; we have several articles on charging.
 (You can read an article on refrigerant charging basics here, one on checking the charge on a heat pump in winter here, and one on charging a sealed system here.
 Those are just the tip of the iceberg.)

 #4 – Drive up the condensing temperature (on TXV and EEV systems) and check the subcool.

 How do we drive up the condensing temperature?

 If you have a TXV system, one of the best ways to drive up head pressure in a controlled manner so that it can stabilize is by using the Fieldpiece charging jacket.
 You can control the top opening size to drive up the liquid pressure until you get to a pressure higher than the minimum pressure difference across the valve.
 I will often use a 100° condensing temperature as a rule of thumb if the manufacturer doesn't give a guideline, though many will use 110°.